School Charter on Bullying:

 As a school we are developing an Anti-Bullying School Charter.
 This will be shared once it has been agreed by all students and staff.
 We now it is important that everyone is able to share their views of how we as a school should keep people safe and address key issues if they arise.

-You will also find further information in our school’s E Safety Policy
+You will also find further information in our school’s Online Safety Policy

 Students and Staff involved: